-Here you are.
-Starting down the eCommerce path.
-If you’re reading this, you’ve more than likely looked into how much an eCommerce website costs.
-Or, you are overhauling an existing or low-performing eCommerce property.
-You’ve done your investment research and you’re ready to go.
+Ready to start down the eCommerce path?
+If you’re starting from scratch, you’ve more than likely looked into how much an eCommerce website costs.
+Or, maybe you are overhauling an existing or low-performing eCommerce property.
+You’ve researched your eCommerce platform options and heading into the next step.

 Here are three keys to successful eCommerce requirements gathering.
-In addition, you’ll get a couple of free tools that can help you in the process.
+In addition, access a free worksheet to help you in the process.

 These are the needs of the website from a business perspective.
-Some business requirements include:
+For example, business requirements might include:

 - Pricing rules – B2B accounts have negotiated discounts and terms.